rakzcs/cookbook/Chicken Piccata.md

 3. **Make Sauce:** Sauté garlic, then add wine and reduce.
 Incorporate capers, lemon juice, zest, salt, and pepper.
 4. **Combine:** Add remaining butter, return chicken to the pan, and simmer together.
 5. **Serve:** Enjoy the chicken piccata garnished with fresh parsley.

-This Chicken Piccata brings together tender chicken and a zesty, flavorful sauce for a delightful meal.